Using consistent, straight forward, and well thought out file names will help you and others make sense of your files.

 Files names are the fastest way to identify what is inside a file and how it differs from similar files.
 You should name your files based on important elements of your project such as:

-You can combine elements as needed in to create a file naming convention that you can deploy during the entire project.
+You can combine elements as needed to create a file naming convention that you can use during the entire project.
 An explanation of what each element of the file name means should be documented.
 One easy way to do this is to create a readme text file in the project's top folder.

 Don't reinvent the wheel.
 Use existing standards whenever possible!
 This will make it easier for others to understand the file names.